JERisBRISK/archivists-pride/README.md

 # Setup
 1. Download the project.
 2. Put it somewhere safe.
-3. Run `python3 -m pip install -r requirements.txt` in your favorite command interpreter / shell environment.
+3. Run `python -m pip install -r requirements.txt` in your favorite command interpreter / shell environment.
    If you're a Windows user, you can run `setup.cmd` and it will do it for you.

 # Running AP
-After completing Setup, run `python3 main.py` in your favorite command interpreter / shell envrionment.
+After completing Setup, run `python main.py` in your favorite command interpreter / shell envrionment.
 If you're a Windows user, you can use `run.cmd` instead.

 # Developer Notes